-aam panna recipe – bengali kacha aam er sorbot/ Bengali aam pora’r shorbot recipe
+Aam panna recipe and Bengali Aam pora’r shorbot recipe

 aam panna drink is served in a glass mason jar(with handle & red straw) with ice cubes garnished with a stirrer pricked raw mango slices & mint(pudina), a white bowl full of mint leaves, raw green mango, few melted ice cubes & mint leaves are scattered over the wooden table background

-Aam panna has several health benefits: This drink helps the liver function better, good digestion, helps to improve a poor appetite, prevents sunstroke, reduces constipation, loss of weight, and many more.
+Both drinks help the liver function better, promote good digestion, help to improve a poor appetite, prevent sunstroke, reduce constipation, loss of weight, and many other conditions.

-Mint is also beneficial as raw mango: a great aid for upset stomach or indigestion, preventing gastric ulcers, used as a pain relief substance, a refreshing element too.
+Mint is also beneficial as raw mango: Mint is a great aid for an upset stomach or indigestion, preventing gastric ulcers, used as a pain relief substance, and a refreshing element too.

-Try this recipe at home and please write down your valuable feedback about this drink in the comment section below.
+Try this at home, and please write down your valuable feedback about this drink in the comment section below.

 You may also like my Virgin mojito non-alcoholic drink from my website for refreshing yourself.

-Aam panna recipe – bengali kacha aam er sorbot/ Bengali aam pora’r shorbot recipe
+Aam panna recipe and Bengali Aam pora’r shorbot recipe

 Ingredients